lcolladotor/lcolladotor.github.com/01-about.md

 <img class="image alignleft" src="images/me.png" width="124" height="200" alt="" />

-Currently I am a fifth year PhD student in the [Department of Biostatistics](http://www.jhsph.edu/departments/biostatistics/) at [Johns Hopkins Bloomberg School of Public Health](http://www.jhsph.edu/).
-I am here thanks to a [CONACyT scholarship](http://www.conacyt.gob.mx/) awarded in 2011.
-Besides taking classes I am also working as a research and teaching assistant.
+I am a data scientist working with [Andrew Jaffe](http://aejaffe.com/) at the [Lieber Institute for Brain Development](http://www.libd.org/).

 As a quick background, I graduated from the [Undergraduate Program on Genomic Sciences](http://www.lcg.unam.mx/) (the [_About_](http://www.lcg.unam.mx/about) page is in English) from the [National Autonomous University of Mexico (UNAM)](http://unam.mx/) in 2009 and worked for two years at [Winter Genomics](http://wintergenomics.com/aboutus/) analyzing high-throughput sequencing data.
+I then got a PhD in the [Department of Biostatistics](http://www.jhsph.edu/departments/biostatistics/) at [Johns Hopkins Bloomberg School of Public Health](http://www.jhsph.edu/) thanks to a [CONACyT scholarship](http://www.conacyt.gob.mx/) awarded in 2011.
+I worked with [Jeff Leek](http://jtleek.com/) and [Andrew Jaffe](http://aejaffe.com/) in developing [derfinder](http://bioconductor.org/packages/derfinder), [regionReport](http://bioconductor.org/packages/regionReport), [recount](http://bioconductor.org/packages/recount) as well as other applied projects.

 I am a fan of using [R](http://cran.r-project.org/) and [Bioconductor](http://www.bioconductor.org/) for data analysis, which I use with [R Markdown](http://rmarkdown.rstudio.com/) for creating reproducible reports (hopefully!).

 Here are some of my public profiles: